 Roasted asparagus with feta is a favorite.
 So is roasted cauliflower which I sometimes use over a bed of sauteed chard to make a pizza.
 Blanching the veggies before roasting them may allow you to have less salt on the vegetables and for them to caramelize a bit nicely without burning.
 Sometimes I have burned vegetables when roasting them until they were tender.

-Drain the veggies, toss them with a little olive oil and lay them out a baking sheet.
+- Drain the veggies, toss them with a little olive oil, and lay them out on a baking sheet.
 It is important not to crowd them.
 Unlike past roasting instructions, you don't need to add any kosher salt.